cyberphor/knowledge-base/cloud/azure/offerings/storage/HOWTO.md

 **Step 4.** In the "Firewalls and virtual networks" tab, set "Public network access" to "Enabled from selected virtual networks and IP addresses."

 **Step 5.** Select "Add your client IP address" and click "Save."

+## Create an Azure Import Job
+**Step 1.** Identify and collect the disks you need.

+**Step 2.** Attach the disks to your computer.

+**Step 3.** Install and run the WAImportExport program on your computer.

+**Step 4.** Login to the Azure Portal.

+**Step 5.** Create a storage account.

+**Step 6.** Create an Azure Import Job using the information below.
+* Storage account name
+* Your mailing address
+* Your shipment carrier account number
+* The mailing address for the data center where your storage account is located

+**Step 7.** Ship the disks and add the tracking number to the Azure Import Job.

+**Step 8.** Wait for your disks to be shipped back to you.

+## Create an Azure Export Job
+**Step 1.** Login to the Azure Portal.

+**Step 2.** Identify the data in Azure Blobs you want to export.

+**Step 3.** Create an Azure Export Job using the information below.
+* Storage account name
+* The blobs you want to export
+* Your mailing address
+* Your shipment carrier account number

+**Step 4.** Ship the disks where your storage account is located and add the tracking number to the Azure Export Job.

+**Step 5.** Wait for your disks to be shipped back to you.

+**Step 6.** Decrypt the disks using the BitLocker keys that were added to your storage account.